How To Be A More Authentic Communicator

 - Self-Awareness – Self-Awareness is being aware of your actions, feelings, thoughts, and messages.
 In order to have mutual understanding with others, you have to understand yourself.
 For example, if you know speaking in front of a group of people makes you extremely nervous – you can prepare ahead of time.
 This means taking courses to ease your nervousness, practicing your message so it is more natural, and centering yourself before you speak.

 Mutual understanding is important for authenticity.
 You need the person or people you are speaking with to understand what you are trying to say.
-In our e-course, The Art Of Communication, you will learn how to ensure your message is easily understandable.

 3. Be Consistent

 We have all been in situations where someone says something but does the complete opposite.
 Or perhaps the person does nothing at all.
 This is incredibly frustrating.
 If you want to be seen as an authentic communicator, your actions must consistently match your words.

 - Do What You Say – If you say you are going to have a project completed by Friday – make sure the project is completed by Friday.
 Of course, things come up, which is why it is important for you to communicate these issues before your deadline.
 As a team leader, if you say you will provide xyz for your team, make sure you do.
 You will automatically be seen as inauthentic if you don’t do what you say you are going to do.

 - Follow-Up – Following up is important not only for consistency, it also shows strong emotional intelligence, leadership, and authenticity.
 The person will feel like you really do care.

 Consistency in your messages, actions, and follow-up will help you be seen as a more authentic communicator.